 - A projector

 Most schools have projectors so having the film club at school is probably the most convenient place.
-However, the school is certainly going to be more willing to lend the use of the projector to those who are trying to raise money for charitable purposes rather than for personal gain.
-If you are trying to run a film club just for pocket money you’ll probably need to be able to get a projector from somewhere else.
+However, the school’s certainly going to be more willing to lend the use of the projector to those raising money for charitable purposes, rather than for personal gain.
+If you’re trying to run a film club just for pocket money, you’ll probably need to get a projector from somewhere else.

 - A film

-Think about your audience, who you are aiming your marketing at and what films they would like to see.
-Pick something that is appropriate for the age group and that boys and girls will enjoy watching to maximise your chances of getting a good audience.
+Think about your audience.
+Who are you aiming your marketing at and what films would they like to see?
+Pick something that’s appropriate for the age group and something that boys and girls will enjoy watching to maximise your chances of getting a good audience.
 Picking a new release will probably draw a bigger crowd.